-Naloxone, in the nose or by intramuscular injection, if a person stops or nearly stops breathing after an opioid drug overdose Emergency treatment Opioids are a class of drugs derived from the opium poppy (including synthetic variations) that are pain relievers with a high potential for misuse.
-Opioids are used to relieve pain, but they... read more
+Naloxone, in the nose or by intramuscular injection, if a person stops or nearly stops breathing after an opioid drug overdose Emergency treatment Opioids, a class of drugs derived from the opium poppy (including synthetic variations), are pain relievers with a high potential for misuse.
+Opioids are used to relieve pain, but they also... read more

 If many people are injured, the most seriously injured person should be treated first.
 Assessment should take less than 1 minute per injured person.
 In each case, the rescuer should consider whether the situation is

 Determining who is in most urgent need of treatment may be difficult, because someone screaming in pain may be less seriously injured than someone who cannot breathe or who is in a coma and, therefore, is quiet.
 Difficulty breathing and massive bleeding are life threatening, but a broken hand or foot can almost always wait for treatment, no matter how painful.